Slate Sprite Leiblougesie

 - Wings are clear with dark reddish brown pterostigmas becoming black with age.

-- Abdomen is above black with a metallic bronze sheen and buff-greenish below, becoming slate blue pruinescent. s8-9 is black above with blue patches and buff below and becoming pruinescent light grey with age.
-S10 is black above becoming pruinescent light greyish-blue.
+- Abdomen is black above with a metallic bronze sheen and buff-greenish below, becoming slate blue pruinescent.
+S 8-9 have blue patches (saddles), which varies from blue to mauve (purpie grey) and light grey (pruinose) with age.
+Abdomen buff /black below and becoming pruinescent light grey.
+S 10 is black above becoming pruinescent light greyish-blue.

 - Dichromatic with a blue form and brown form.